- Complaints Concerning Non-Academic Matters

 For the definition of misconduct in research and the procedure to be followed in allegations of misconduct, see Appendix C of the Faculty Handbook.
 Allegations of such misconduct on the part of a faculty member should be brought to the attention of the dean of the school to which the faculty member belongs.

-These procedures, in other words, treat matters pertaining to the individual student rather than those pertaining to the nature or quality of elements of a course such as its content, method of instruction, instruction, assignments, and so on.
+These procedures, in other words, treat academic matters pertaining to the individual student rather than those pertaining to the nature or quality of elements of a course, such as its content, method of instruction, instruction, assignments, etc.

 Types of Complaints